trevorgribble/GettingAndCleaningData/codebook.md

 ```
 =================

-## There were initially 561 measurements in the raw data.
-From this full dataset, we filtered it down to only the measurements of mean and standard deviation (ending in either `mean()'` or `std()`).
+>There were initially 561 measurements in the raw data.
+From this full dataset, we filtered it down to only the measurements of mean and standard deviation (ending in either `mean()` or `std()`).
 This left us with 66 measurements (shown below).

 > We then grouped the data by `Subject` & `Activity`

-`Subject - An integer between [1-30] identifying the person who was measured`
+`Subject` - An integer between `[1-30]` identifying the person who was measured
-`Activity - A factor with 6 values [Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying] indicating the activity of the subject`
+`Activity` - A factor with 6 values `[Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying]` indicating the activity of the subject

 > And finally found the average value of each of the 66 `mean()` and `std()` measurements (per activity per person):